 Here are the steps to be followed when adding a new beneficiary to this scheme.
 It is applicable only when a beneficiary is already qualified but has not yet been added to the database.

 - Log in to the official website of the PMGAY.

 - All the personal detail columns have to be filled in, which consists of gender, Aadhaar number, mobile number and other details.

 - The consent letter mentioned earlier for using the Aadhaar data has to be uploaded in its entirety.

 - A ‘search’ button will now appear.
 Clicking on it will divulge details on a beneficiary and if the case has ‘priority’.

 - Automatically, the beneficiary’s details will appear.
 Ensure that the information provided is accurate and updated.

-- With the completion of this data entry process, if a beneficiary wishes to avail a loan under this scheme, he or she can click on ‘Yes’ and fill in an amount required as loan.
+- With the completion of this data entry process, if a beneficiary wishes to avail of a loan under this scheme, he or she can click on ‘Yes’ and fill in an amount required as a loan.